 Cusco is the archeological and tourism hub of Peru.

-And it has a little over a million visitors each year gracing the city’s ancient streets.
-This was the hub and birthplace of the Inca Civilization.
-The Inca would dominate Peru until its fall in 1572 at the hands of the Spanish conquistadors.
+Impressively, Cusco has over a million visitors each year gracing the city’s ancient streets.
+It was the hub and birthplace of the Inca Empire.
+The Inca would dominate Peru until the empire fell in 1572 at the hands of the Spanish conquistadors.

-Because of its popularity, this is often where you will end up or prioritize on your visit to Peru.
+Because of its popularity, Cusco is often where you will end up or prioritize on your visit to Peru.
 If you are interested in Nature, you will also be drawn to the Amazon Rainforest.
-This vast forest covers almost half of the South American continent.
+The vast forest covers almost half of the South American continent.
 And it’s also the world’s largest container of wildlife.

-For an example, see the video below from the Tambopata Research Center.
+For an example of Amazon tours you can enjoy, see the video below from the Tambopata Research Center.
 This is a favorite deep rainforest tour for visitors coming from Cusco.
 And it’s just a short flight down the Andes to Puerto Maldonado.

-Note: Cusco is 3,399 m above sea level in elevation.
+Note: This is a good place to point out that Cusco is 3,399 m above sea level.
 In other words, it’s on top of the Andes mountains.
 And if you want to visit the lowland Amazon Rainforest, you will need to travel off the mountains to the jungle.

 For example, you are very close (about 45 minutes flight) to Puerto Maldonado.
 This is Peru’s gateway to the southern Amazon Rainforest.
 And this is where you can visit the Amazon of Tambopata and Manu.
 These are protected sections of the Amazon Rainforest.